lv487nodejs/NChoice_client_fe/README.md

 4.2.3.
 Run "npm install" at fn/fn/client folder to download dependencies for client page.

 4.3.
-Run "npm run dev" at fn/fn folder to run aplication at http://localhost:3000/
+Run "npm run dev" at fn/fn folder to run client and backend aplication at http://localhost:3000/.

+4.4.
+Run "npm start" at fn/fn/ folder to run backend(by it self at http://localhost:5000/ or for admin portal) aplication at http://localhost:3000/.

+4.4.
+Run "npm start" at fn/fn/admin folder to run aplication at http://localhost:3000/.

 ## User:
 POST: